paypal/nemo-runner/README.md

 ### `base.env`

-any environment variables you want in the test process
+any environment variables you want in the test process.

+NOTES:
+- currently `base.env` is only honored if nemo-runner is launching parallel nemo instances (each as its own process).
+If nemo-runner launches a single nemo instance in the main process, these are ignored.
+- any env variables in your nemo-runner process will be merged into the env for the parallel processes (along with whatever is set under `base.env`)

 ### `base.maxConcurrent`